roadtocode4u/spaceship/docs/expressjs/08-environment-variables/08-environment-variables.md

 ## What is ENV ?

-Environment variables are key-value pairs used to configure application settings without hardcoding them into the source code.
-They are commonly used to manage sensitive data, such as API keys, database credentials, and configuration details, across different environments (development, testing, production).
+Environment variables are like secret instructions for your application.
+They store important details, such as API keys, database credentials, or configuration settings, without putting them directly into the code.
+This keeps sensitive information safe and allows the application to adapt to different environments, like development, testing, or production, by using specific instructions for each setting.

 ## Why Use Environment Variables?